Becoming minor-league baseball owners was ’25-year dream’ for Seattle couple. Then came the coronavirus, and contraction may be next.

 The Professional Baseball Agreement that governs the relationship between the MLB and MiLB expires in September.
 The story broke last October in Baseball America that MLB is seeking to eliminate 42 minor-league teams — and it has been widely reported that the entire Pioneer League is on the chopping block.

-The revelation gob smacked Davis and many other minor-league owners.
+The revelation gobsmacked Davis and many other minor-league owners.

 “I had no inkling at all until it was public and everyone else knew,” he said.
 “The 42 teams — that was a shocker to all of us.”